Sometimes, when you confront the errors of Rome with the Bible, some Catholics will likely respond saying:

 So here we have a lay apologist using his private judgement of the text to tell us “we know that Christ established…” Has his Magisterium given him an infallible interpretation of that verse?
 No. That’s his fallible opinion.

-The text shows that the authority Christ gave His apostles was to cast out demons and heal the sick.
-Until the Magisterium of the Catholic church start going to demon possessed folks or hospitals to cast out demons and heal the sick, they should discard this spoof text.
+The text also shows that the authority Christ gave His apostles was to cast out demons and heal the sick.
+Until the Magisterium of the Catholic church starts going to demon possessed folks or hospitals to cast out demons and heal the sick, they should discard this spoof text.

-Some Catholics appeal to “the seat of Moses” in Matthew 23:2.
-Apart from the fact that their idea of Moses’ seat is wrong (it’s referring to the seat from where the teachers read the Law, not the chair of a pope), for Catholics to use this text, they will first have to explain to us how the “Jewish Magisterium” could fallibly pass on the Corban rule which Jesus attacked in Mark 7:1-13.
+Some Catholics appeal to “the seat of Moses” mentioned in Matthew 23:2.
+Aside from the fact that their idea of Moses’ seat is wrong (it’s referring to the seat from where the teachers read the Law, not the chair of a pope), for Catholics to use this text, they will first have to explain how the “Jewish Magisterium” could fallibly pass on the Corban rule which Jesus attacked in Mark 7:1-13.

 VII.
 Rome forbids Catholics from using their private judgement in understanding the Bible, yet many Catholic converts used their private judgement and reasoning in whatever they read to arrive at Rome.

 “The fact is, he had to engage in the very same principle of private judgment that we all must use to decide among the various options; namely, a thinking, objective reasoning process apart from reliance upon the system to which he would eventually subscribe… The Roman Catholic cannot introduce a double standard at this point and still be consistent.”
-(Upon This Slippery Rock, New York: Calvary Press, 2002, 34)
+(Upon This Slippery Rock, New York: Calvary Press, 2002, p.
+34)

 VIII.
 We’re not infallible, neither are Catholics.
 But if they claim their church (or pope) is infallible, then how did fallible Catholics “know” this?

 Steve Ray refers to the “pitiful additions and deletions to the sacred liturgy, or priests who think they are 2,000 years smarter than Jesus, the gospel writers and the holy popes” and hope “never to have to endure another such arrogant and foolish homily.”